sky-uk/kfp-operator/docs-gen/content/docs/platform-engineers/installation/helm-installation.md

 The Argo execution values (`manager.argo.ttlStrategy`, `manager.argo.stepTimeoutSeconds`, `manager.argo.securityContext`, `manager.argo.containerDefaults` and `manager.argo.metadata`) mirror those of the operator chart and default to the same values.
 Override them per release if a provider namespace needs different workflow behaviour.

+**Note:** because workflows now run in the provider namespace, the artifact-repository credentials `Secret` that your Argo `workflow-controller` references (the `accessKeySecret`/`secretKeySecret` in its `artifactRepository` configuration — for example the MinIO/S3 secret) **must exist in each provider namespace**.
+Argo resolves that `Secret` in the namespace the workflow pods run in, so a copy that only lives in the Argo or operator namespace is not sufficient.
+The `kfp-provider-workflows` chart does **not** manage this `Secret` — it holds credentials owned by the platform team — so you must create it in every provider namespace yourself.

 #### What the chart provisions {#provider-workflows-resources}

 The `kfp-provider-workflows` chart provisions **only namespace-scoped resources** — everything a provider needs to operate *inside its own namespace*.
 Cluster-scoped resources are deliberately left to the platform team (see [Cluster-scoped RBAC](#provider-rbac) below).
 A single release renders: